Columbia River Outfall and Effluent Pipeline Project

-The information in this web page is also available as a fact sheet (PDF, 2.4 MB).
+The information in this web page is also available as a fact sheet (PDF).

-An improved diffuser under the Columbia River will ensure that increased discharge of treated water is mixed efficiently and will not harm the environment.
+An improved diffuser will ensure that discharge of treated water is mixed and diluted efficiently and will meet water quality standards.

 Reliable, expandable sewer service is essential to our economy and the health of our communities and environment.

-Our community has come to expect dependable, affordable sewer services and many people tend to forget how essential wastewater handling is to our quality of life.
+It’s important to plan for the future.
 Our personal health, the community’s economic health, and the health of our rivers and environment depend in large part on treating the wastewater we all generate so that it can be returned safely to the environment.
 As our community grows, we continue to make investments to ensure our system adequately meets our needs.

-Planning and constructing important projects like this takes many years and staying ahead of the expected demand is vitally important.
-By beginning now, the Alliance ensures that ample wastewater treatment capacity will be in place to continue to provide reliable service at an affordable cost well into our future.
+Staying ahead of the reliability and resiliency needs is vitally important.
+By proactively planning now, the Alliance ensures that ample wastewater treatment facilities will be in place to continue to provide reliable service at an affordable rate well into our future.